carrotflakes/cleson/README.markdown

 A match-all macro tries to match the *target* value with the *pattern*.
 The macro returns a list which contains evaluated values of the *form* in each result of the match.

+### do-match-all

+    (do-match-all target pattern form)

+This macro has the same effect as match-all macro, however, do-match-all macro does not return the result.

 ```common-liso
 (match-all
     '(1 4 6 4 2 6 8 9) ; target